-If you are worried about any symptoms after your injection you can contact the Spinal Nurse Specialist Team for advice.
+If you are worried about any symptoms after your procedure you can contact the Spinal Nurse Specialist Team.

-Remember it is common to experience a temporary increase in symptoms in the neck and arm after the injection and you should manage this by taking pain relief as prescribed by your GP and adjusting your activities.
+Remember it is common to experience temporary increase in symptoms in the neck after the local anaesthetic wears off.
+Your first strategy to manage this is taking pain relief as prescribed by your GP and modifying your activities.